-How to Fix Nespresso vertuo plus red and yellow light error
+How to Fix Nespresso vertuo Half red and Half yellow (Or green) light error

 To resolve this error, you need to descale your Nespresso machine to clean any residue or mineral buildup inside the machine.

-According to coffee experts, you should descale your machine once every 3-6 months, or after brewing 300 cups of coffee.
+Nespresso recommends to descale your machine once every 3-6 months, or after brewing 300 cups of coffee.

 Nespresso Vertuo Plus Descaling Instructions